laz666/wordCloud/README.md

 # wordCloud
-Creates a Wordcloud from a text file
+Creates a python script that creates a Wordcloud from a text file.git add